citusdata/citus/src/backend/distributed/README.md

 ### Local plan caching

-We currently only take advantage of plan caching for shard queries when querying a single local shard groups that uses deferred pruning (described in the previous section) or is a DML.
+We currently only take advantage of plan caching for shard queries that access a single local shard groups and use deferred pruning (described in the previous section).
 This avoids reparsing or replanning the query on the local shard.
-That works well in combination with smart clients that immediately connect to the right node, function call delegation, triggers, and Citus local tables, which are meant to behave like regular PG tables.
+That works well in combination with smart clients that immediately connect to the right node, function call delegation, triggers, and Citus local tables.

 We can only know whether we are dealing with a local shard group after evaluating parameters and functions.
 Immediately after that, we plan the query on the local shard group and store the resulting (regular PG) plan in the distributed plan data structure (Job).
 The reason we store it in the distributed plan is that it is already cached by PostgreSQL, so anything we add to the plan will be cached along with it, with the correct lifecycle.
-We store a list of local plans, one for each shard plans.
+We store a list of local plans, one for each shard plan.

 Local plan caching quite significantly improves performance for certain workloads, but it comes with a subtle caveat.
 For queries with deferred pruning, we only know whether the shard query is on a local shard query after evaluating parameters and function calls, which we do by replacing them in the query tree.
 However, to obtain a cacheable generic plan, we need to use the original query tree which still has the original function calls and parameters.
 That means re-execute those function calls when executing the shard query, which is unusual since we usually only execute them in the BeginCustomScan hook.
 Since we only do this for local execution, the function calls will still run in the same process and will therefore have the same effect, but it means we sometimes evaluate function calls twice.
 That is acceptable for stable functions, but not for volatile functions.
 We therefore skip caching when there are calls to volatile functions.